-The 2020 Convertible Notes were redeemable at the holder's option upon an event of default ("Event of Default").
-If an Event of Default (other than certain events of bankruptcy, insolvency or reorganization involving the Company) occurred and was continuing, the Trustee by notice to the Company, or the holders of at least 25% in principal amount of the outstanding notes by written notice to the Company and the Trustee, could declare 100% of the principal and accrued and unpaid interest, if any, on all of the 2020 Convertible Notes to be due and payable immediately.
-Upon the occurrence of certain Events of Default relating to bankruptcy, insolvency or reorganization involving the Company, 100% of the principal and accrued and unpaid interest, if any, on all of the 2020 Convertible Notes would become due and payable automatically.
+The 2020 Convertible Notes were redeemable at the holder's option upon an event of default.
+If an event of default (other than certain events of bankruptcy, insolvency or reorganization involving the Company) occurred and was continuing, the trustee by notice to the Company, or the holders of at least 25% in principal amount of the outstanding notes by written notice to the Company and the trustee, could declare 100% of the principal and accrued and unpaid interest, if any, on all of the 2020 Convertible Notes to be due and payable immediately.
+Upon the occurrence of certain events of default relating to bankruptcy, insolvency or reorganization involving the Company, 100% of the principal and accrued and unpaid interest, if any, on all of the 2020 Convertible Notes to be due and payable automatically.

-The Indenture provided that, to the extent the Company elected and for up to 180 days, the sole remedy for an Event of Default relating to certain failures by the Company to comply with certain reporting covenants in the Indenture, consisted exclusively of the right to receive additional interest ("Additional Interest") on the 2020 Convertible Notes.
-The Additional Interest consisted of interest at an additional rate of 0.25% per annum for the first 90 days after the Event of Default.
-For the 91st to 180th day after the Event of Default, the Additional Interest would consist of interest at an additional rate of 0.50% per annum.
-After 180 days, if the Event of Default was not cured or waived, the 2020 Convertible Notes were subject to acceleration as provided in Section 6.02 of the Indenture.
+The indenture provided that, to the extent the Company elected and for up to 180 days, the sole remedy for an event of default relating to certain failures by the Company to comply with certain reporting covenants in the indenture, consisted exclusively of the right to receive additional interest on the 2020 Convertible Notes.
+The additional interest consisted of interest at an additional rate of 0.25% per annum for the first 90 days after the event of default.
+For the 91st to 180th day after the event of default, the additional interest would consist of interest at an additional rate of 0.50% per annum.
+After 180 days, if the event of default was not cured or waived, the 2020 Convertible Notes were subject to acceleration as provided in Section 6.02 of the indenture.

-The Company determined that the conversion option, Interest Make-Whole Payments and the Additional Interest were embedded derivatives that required bifurcation and separate accounting under FASB ASC 815, Derivatives and Hedging.
-Based on the characteristics of the (i) conversion option including make-whole provision, (ii) the Additional Interest, and (iii) the 2020 Convertible Notes, the Company estimated the fair value of the conversion option including the interest make-whole provision and the Additional Interest using the "with" and "without" method.
-Using this methodology, the Company first valued the 2020 Convertible Notes with the conversion option including make-whole provision but excluding the Additional Interest (the "with" scenario) and subsequently valued the 2020 Convertible Notes without the conversion option including make-whole provision and excluding the Additional Interest (the "without" scenario).
+The Company determined that the conversion option, interest make-whole payments and the additional interest were embedded derivatives that required bifurcation and separate accounting under FASB ASC 815, Derivatives and Hedging.
+Based on the characteristics of the (i) conversion option including make-whole provision, (ii) the additional interest, and (iii) the 2020 Convertible Notes, the Company estimated the fair value of the conversion option including the interest make-whole provision and the additional interest using the "with" and "without" method.
+Using this methodology, the Company first valued the 2020 Convertible Notes with the conversion option including make-whole provision but excluding the additional interest (the "with" scenario) and subsequently valued the 2020 Convertible Notes without the conversion option including make-whole provision and excluding the additional interest (the "without" scenario).
 The difference between the fair values of the 2020 Convertible Notes in the "with" and "without" scenarios was the concluded fair value of the conversion option including make-whole provision as of the measurement date.
-The Company developed an estimate of fair value for the 2020 Convertible Notes excluding the Additional Interest using a binomial lattice model.
+The Company developed an estimate of fair value for the 2020 Convertible Notes excluding the additional interest using a binomial lattice model.
 The Company modeled the decision to convert or hold by considering the maximum of the conversion or hold value at every node of the lattice in which the 2020 Convertible Notes were convertible and choosing the action that would maximize the return to the 2020 Convertible Notes' holders.
 The significant assumptions used in the binomial model were: the market yield and the expected volatility.

-The Company estimated the fair value of the Additional Interest using an income approach, specifically, the risk-neutral debt valuation method that is used to derive the value of a debt instrument using the expected cash flows and the risk-free rate.
+The Company estimated the fair value of the additional interest using an income approach, specifically, the risk-neutral debt valuation method that is used to derive the value of a debt instrument using the expected cash flows and the risk-free rate.
 The significant assumptions used in estimating the expected cash flows were: the market yield used to determine the risk-neutral probability of default and the expected recovery rate upon default.